Five-day celebration to include Grammy award-winning gospel artist Kurt Carr

 The festivities will begin with a virtual and in-person reception with Rev. Quick.
 Live music will be provided by the B-Side Entertainment Group.

-An evening under the stars filled with music, artistic interpretation and fellowship will be held.
-Featured jazz vocalists for the night are four-time Grammy-nominated duo The Baylor Project.
+Enjoy an evening of music, artistic interpretation and fellowship.
+Featured musicians for the special night are Sounds of A& R and the four-time Grammy-nominated duo The Baylor Project.

 Friday, June 10 at 7 p.m.